servomac/apistar-from-scratch/tutorial/03-database-backend.md

     }
 }
 ```
 > Note that the settings `DATABASE` parameter is specific of SQLAlchemy.
-If you want to use Django ORM, look at the documentation.
+If you want to use Django ORM, take a look to the [APIStar readme](https://github.com/tomchristie/apistar#django-orm).

-And pass those as an argument to your app constructor:
+And pass those settings as an argument to your app constructor:

 ```python
 # app.yml